 I’ve tried all kinds of sidecar cocktail recipes but none of them really hit the spot.
 They’re either too sour from the lemon, too sweet from the orange liqueur, or too harsh from inexpensive brandy.
 But I’ve always been intrigued because they seem to be a second cousin to my favorite drink—the whiskey sour.
 I decided to tackle the recipe (I know, my job is grueling) and came up with my version, which I think hits all the right notes.
 I use good but obviously not the best Cognac.–Ina Garten

 LC Isn't Life Grand?!
 Note

 Cognac, Grand Marnier, and the lilt of lemon.
 Isn’t life grand?
-If you hesitated before responding, we think you’ll change your tune after a sip or three of this stiff cocktail.
-It’s traditionally made with an equal pour of each of the aforementioned components, but here it takes on a decidedly more Cognac-centric rendition that’s not for the faint of heart—or the slight of tolerance.
+If you hesitated before responding to that question, we think you’ll change your tune after a sip or three of this stiff cocktail.
+It’s traditionally made with an equal pour each of the aforementioned components, but here it takes on a decidedly more Cognac-centric rendition that’s not for the faint of heart—nor the slight of tolerance.

 Sidecar Cocktail Recipe